flipacholas/Architecture-of-consoles/articles/dreamcast.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-VideoLogic chose an alternative approach for the construction of their 3D engine called **Tile-Based Deferred Rendering** or 'TBDR', which instead of rendering a whole frame at once (like traditional **Immediate Mode Renderers** or 'IMR' do), it divides the rendering area into multiple sections called 'tiles' and carries out the rendering process on each tile individually, then the result is combined to draw the final frame.
+VideoLogic chose an alternative approach for the construction of their 3D engine called **Tile-Based Deferred Rendering** or 'TBDR'.
+TBDR, instead of rendering a whole frame at once, as traditional **Immediate Mode Renderers** or 'IMR' do, divides the rendering area into multiple sections called 'tiles'.
+It carries out the rendering process on each tile individually then the result is combined to draw the final frame.
 This innovative design brings interesting advantages:
-- Can be greatly **parallelised**, which significantly reduces bandwidth and power usage.
+- It can be greatly **parallelised**, which significantly reduces bandwidth and power usage.
-- Implements a clever solution to the [**visibility problem**]({{< ref "sega-saturn" >}}#an-introduction-to-the-visibility-problem), consisting in automatically sorting the polygons **from front to back** and then performing [z-tests]({{< ref "nintendo-64" >}}#modern-visible-surface-determination) at the first stages of the pipeline.
-The combination of these tasks not only solve the original problem, but it also **prevents overdraw** (rasterisation of hidden polygons) which wastes resources and degrade performance.
+- It implements a clever solution to the [**visibility problem**]({{< ref "sega-saturn" >}}#an-introduction-to-the-visibility-problem) by automatically sorting the polygons **from front to back** and then performing [z-tests]({{< ref "nintendo-64" >}}#modern-visible-surface-determination) at the first stages of the pipeline.
+The combination of these tasks not only solve the original problem, but it also **prevents overdraw** (rasterisation of hidden polygons) which wastes resources, degrading performance.

-It's no surprise that Imagination took this technology forward to build most of the smartphone's GPUs since this approach proved to be very efficient.
+It's no surprise that Imagination took this technology forward to build most of the smartphone's GPUs [name some smartphone GPUs] since this approach proved to be very efficient.
 {{% /inner_markdown %}}

 {{< /float_group >}}

 #### Architecture

-Let's take a look at the two main components of this GPU:
+Let's take a look at the two main components of the Dreamcast's GPU:

 {{< tabs >}}
 {{< tab active="true" name="Tile Accelerator" >}}